ERP X

 Research objectives

-Influencing driver behaviour and deterring entry into congestion zones
+Influence driver behaviour and deter entry into congestion zones

-Accuracy and timeliness of notifications and road charges
+Validate accuracy and speed of notifications and road charge processing

 KPIs & metrics achieved